-Houston Baptist University’s pre-engineering program is designed to allow students to complete an engineering degree after two years of full-time study at HBU followed by approximately three years of full-time study at an engineering school.
-The exact time required will depend on the school and the field of engineering chosen.
-The program allows students to take all, or nearly all, of their math and science courses and some of their general elective courses at HBU before transferring.
+Houston Baptist University’s Pre-Engineering program is designed to allow students to complete an engineering degree after two years of full-time study at HBU, followed by approximately three years of full-time study at an engineering school.
+The exact time required will depend upon the school and the field of engineering chosen.
+The program allows students to take all, or nearly all, of their math and science courses, and some of their general elective courses at HBU before transferring.

 Advantages and Opportunities